frastlin/PyAudioGame/documentation/basic/lesson4.md

 	MyApp.logic = logic
 	MyApp.run()

 Our last two magic statements.
-But notice that MyApp.logic, MyApp.run() and pyaudiogame.cash look the same.
+But notice that MyApp.logic, MyApp.run() and pyaudiogame.storage look the same.
 They are all methods of storage.
 You can save functions into storage by just treating them like variables and using them without the ().
 So go ahead and change it so that all the code accesses attack from storage.attack().
 Look at these last two lines if you don't know how to get attack into storage.
 ##Changing variables
 One of the pillars of programming is the ability to change variables.
 You can do this with several operators: